 - Pull it out of the oven and let sit for 10 minutes.
 Slice and lather with butter.

-You could easily half this recipe!
+This make two large loaves.
+You could easily halve this recipe!